 - 2 - 5 business days within Canada by Canada Post.
 Tracking included.
 No signature required.

 - Orders to the US now ship from the US via USPS.
-Orders to the US will be transported to the US on Wednesdays.
-Parcels are scanned in by USPS employees on Wednesday afternoon or Thursday at their discretion.
+Orders to the US will be transported to the US on Wednesdays and Fridays.
 Delivery occurs within 1 - 5 business days after shipping.
 Tracking is included with all parcels.

 - Parcels to other international destinations travel by air mail (2 - 3 weeks); if you desire tracking, please add this at checkout.
 International surface mail is no longer available.
 Delivery by UPS may be required if a parcel is too heavy to be accepted by postal services in other regions.

 - Bicycle courier within Winnipeg is no longer available, and delivery by car courier is considerably more expensive, so delivery by Canada Post is the most affordable option.
-Due to a high volume of orders, I regret that I am no longer able to offer local pick up service.
+Pick up is available at Organic Planet Worker's Co-Operative.
+Please select this option if you would like to pick up your order on the date noted at check out.
+Thanks!

 NOTE: International orders can be delayed by customs and/or security procedures, which vary depending on the time of year and/or international relations/current events.
 Just the Goods can not be held responsible for delays caused by such occurrences.